 The past 30 years have been a long journey, with ups and downs on the way, but one thing is for sure – blue eggs are here to stay.

-Just over ten years ago, Janet and Philip parted with the Clarence Court egg business, to allow them to concentrate their efforts on breeding and improving their beautiful Cotswold Legbar, and Burford Brown chickens, under the ‘Legbars of Broadway’ brand.
+Fifteen years ago, Janet and Philip sadly parted with the Clarence Court egg business, to allow them to concentrate their efforts on breeding and improving their beautiful Cotswold Legbar, and Burford Brown chickens, under the ‘Legbars of Broadway’ brand.

 Legbars of Broadway

 Thanks to Legbars of Broadway, anyone can enjoy the pleasure of owning some elegant Cotswold Legbars.
 They bring life and beauty to gardens, and have taken up residence in some of the finest country homes and estates across the UK.

 Happy-go-lucky and fun loving, the Cotswold Legbar chicken has attracted love and affection for many years, and her fame has done much to raise awareness, and interest in blue eggs and traditional utility breeds of hens.
 She is an active, sprightly and inquisitive bird, weighing around 2-2.5kg, and provides a lively and interesting attraction to any garden, making a wonderful, easy-to-keep pet.
 She will produce up to 220-230 strong shelled eggs in the first year, and will carry on laying for many years, if kept in good free-range conditions, with some reported to still be laying a few eggs in their eighth year.

 The Cotswold Legbar is not suitable for keeping in a small run and if free-ranging isn’t an option, the run space should be a minimum of 10 square metres per hen, which is the normal space required for commercial organic hens

 She has a long back and well-developed 40º tail, with an alert stance and sharp eye.
 Tough and resilient they are a bird for all seasons, able to thrive in most situations.
 However, they enjoy the company of their own kind & can be timid in the company of other more dominant breeds.
 (Note: about 15% of Cotswold Legbars lay pink or tinted eggs).